Introduction

 Falcons

-Falcons are fast, colorful birds of prey built for speed and precision.
+Falcons are fast birds of prey built for speed.
 Learn how to spot kestrels, merlins, peregrines, and prairie falcons—and how they differ from hawks.

 Diving Ducks

-Diving ducks disappear beneath the surface to feed, popping back up moments later.
-Learn how to notice their shape, behavior, and subtle differences—especially when species look nearly identical.
+Diving ducks feed underwater and pop back up moments later.
+Learn to notice their shape, behavior, and the clues that help separate similar species.

 Eagles